hothai19o5/Indoor-Plant-Watering-System/README.md

-# INDOOR PLANT WATERING SYSTEM
+# 🪴INDOOR PLANT WATERING SYSTEM
 ## Overview
 This project is a smart **Indoor Plant Watering System** that monitors and controls soil moisture, temperature, and humidity to ensure your plants are always well cared for.
 The system includes a **hardware module** (based on ESP8266/ESP32) and an **Android mobile app** for real-time monitoring and manual or automatic control.